string(7) "[Water]"

 Goals

-Specifically, this project is:
+Specifically, this project has:

 Benefits